ValentinaPasqual/ACKnowldge-WikiArt/README.md

 ```

 The dataset contains now all works of art stored in Wikidata (until 14/04/2022).
 We semiautomatically surveyed the existing classes and removed all elements belonging to musical, cinematographic classes and statistical rumor.
+In the dataset are still comprised all instances of classes belonging literary productions, visual artworks, cultural sites, operatic works, performing arts, journals etc.
 This phase of pre-processing can be found at ```dataset_preprocessing.ipynb```.